LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 **A:** No - the changes are visible for Conversational Cloud users only and are not visible for consumers.

 **Q:** Will these capabilities be supported in the old workspace as well?
-**A:** No, the enhancements are supported for the enhanced agent workspace only.
+**A:** No, the enhancements are supported for the enhanced Agent Workspace only.

 **Q:** When the visitor name is automatically or manually updated, will this affect both the My Conversations and All Conversations lists?
 **A:** Yes.
 Even if the change has been done on one list (e.g My Conversations) it will affect the other list (All Conversations), and vice versa.